About

 Spring

 The federal government announces the Global Skills Strategy, which includes the Global Talent Stream pilot part of theTemporary Foreign Workers Program.
 CCI is selected as the only non-governmental referral partner to the program.
+Following the 2017 federal budget, CCI hosts its first pan-Canadian budget debrief for innovators.

 2018